HowardZorn/homepage/content/_index.md

 - Bachelor of Engineering, Computer Science and Engineering, Hefei University of Technology (2017 - 2021).
   - Thesis: "Design and Implementation of Traffic Forecast System Based on Deep Learning"

-- High Scool (Science), Huizhou No.1 Middle School.
+- High School, Science, Huizhou No.1 Middle School.

 ## External Links